Art & Graphic Design

 The ‘Insects’ project builds on students observational drawing techniques and looks more closely at proportion, colour matching and blending, using coloured pencils and working in mixed media and responding to artists styles.
 Students have the chance to work to a set brief, where they design and make a three-dimensional insect using recycled materials.
 We look at 3D artists such as Steam Punk, Julie Alice Chappell and Justin Gersheson-Gates for inspiration.
 They learn how to peer-assess work, building on their growing understanding of the assessment objectives.

-Project 3: Portraiture
+Project 3: Shapes and Patterns

 YEAR 8